WPManageNinja/wpsocialninja-docs/guide/social-reviews/collect-woocommerce-custom-reviews-with-fluent-forms.md

 ## **Step 1: Create a Review Form in Fluent Forms**

 First, you need a form where users can submit their reviews.

-- Go to **Fluent Forms → Add New**.

-- Choose a **Blank Form** or use a template.

-- Add the fields you want for reviews.
+For this, go to **Fluent Forms → Add New**.
+Choose a **Blank Form** or use a template.
+Then, dd the fields you want for reviews.
 For example:

   - **Name** → Who is leaving the review.
   - **Email** → Optional but useful for verification.